Updated April 2023

 In 1993, after attendance at the Symposium had grown to more than 1,000 professionals from all over the world and people were calling all the time with various requests, the Advisory Board recognized that the work was much larger than just an annual conference.
 So we formed the nonprofit Center for Health Design.

-As my marketing communications work with The Center grew, I shifted from being a board member to a staff consultant, serving as Interim President in 1999.
+As my marketing communications work with The Center grew, I shifted from being a board member to a staff consultant, serving as Interim President in 1999 after Wayne left.
 I also consulted with other companies and organizations that focused on healthcare, including WHR Architects, Bonar Floors U.S. (now part of Forbo), ADD Interior Systems (bought by KI), and Healing Healthcare Systems.

 I continued to speak and write, authoring articles for industry magazines, and editing three books on healthcare design.
-When a new president was hired for The Center, I resumed my role as consulting Director of Marketing and Communications until joining the organization in a full-time capacity as Executive Vice President in 2006.
+When David O'Neill was hired as The Center's president, I resumed my role as its consulting Director of Marketing and Communications.

 How did you get to here?